rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 8. In the Panel, enter your username and password.
 Then, enter the verification code from the OTP device that you paired with your account.

-### Change the default multi-factor authentication method
+### Change the default MFA method

-If your account has been configured with both SMS and OTP devices, you can select the default multifactor authentication method from the **My Profile & Settings** page.
+If you configured your account with both SMS and OTP devices, you can select the default MFA method from the **My Profile & Settings** page.

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).

-2. In the upper-right corner of the Cloud Control Panel, click the user menu and select **My Profile & Settings**.
+2. In the upper-right corner of the Cloud Control Panel, click the **user** menu and select **My Profile & Settings**.

 3. In the **Security Settings** section, under **Multi-Factor Authentication**,